CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * If the master files are edited manually, it should be tool-supported to check whether the zone file is syntactically correct.
 #### APP.3.6.M11 Sufficient size of DNS servers

 The hardware on which a DNS server is to be operated decisively influences the overall performance of the resulting system.
-It should also be considered how many requests a DNS server needs to serve on average, whether it is a resolving DNS server accepting recursive requests, or whether it is an Advertising DNS server that accepts only iterative requests and whether DNSSEC should be used.For DNS servers, sufficient main memory is important, which prevents the server from having to swap out memory contents to the hard disk, thus increasing response times.
+It should also be considered how many requests a DNS server needs to serve on average, whether it is a resolving DNS server accepting recursive requests, or whether it is an Advertising DNS server that accepts only iterative requests and whether DNSSEC should be used.
+For DNS servers, sufficient main memory is important, which prevents the server from having to swap out memory contents to the hard disk, thus increasing response times.
 When using DNSSEC, it is important to ensure that processor performance is increased accordingly to maintain adequate throughput for cryptographic operations.
 The selected capacities for main memory and processor performance must be checked in regular operation, since the actual required capacities can only be accurately determined here.

 In order to avoid that foreign processes influence the DNS server, only the DNS server should be operated on the hardware used.
 To ward off distributed denial-of-service attacks, DNS servers should have broadband and robust network connectivity.